On today’s episode, I’m tackling H is for Halibut and Habitat.

 H is for Habitat

-Welcome back to the H is for habitat part of the program.
+Welcome back to the H is for Habitat part of the program.
 This is going to be short and sweet folks.

 So, what can I tell you about marine habitats that you can’t Google or already know?

-Well, I want to start with a basic definition then move on to my Top 5 ways to Protect Habitats.
+Well, I want to start with a basic definition and then move on to my Top 5 ways to Protect Habitats.

-First, a habitat is an environment that is inhabited by a living creature or being.
+First, a habitat is an environment inhabited by a living creature or being.
 And as you know, a marine habitat, are delicate special places.
 There are coastal habitats, open ocean habitats, surface habitats, and ocean bottom habitats.

 Top 5 Ways to Help Protect Habitats and the creatures who rely on them.
 (Including humans!)

-2. Stop using plastic straws.
+- Stop using plastic straws.
 And use recycled plastic only.
 Okay, so that was a twofer.

-5. Lastly, vote for officials who care about the environment!
+- Lastly, vote for officials who care about the environment!
 And stay involved.
 Sign those petitions.
 Make your voice count.
 We will all benefit from a cleaner, healthier environment.

-Next up, I is for Ice and IUCN, the International Union for Conservation of Nature.
+Next, I is for Ice and IUCN, the International Union for Conservation of Nature.

 Thanks again.
 And have a great two weeks,